CCM (ice hockey): Canada Cycle and Motor era, 1905–1982

 CCM was founded in 1899 after the collapse of the bicycle market.
 Established "when the operations of four major Canadian bicycle manufacturers amalgamated: H. A. Lozier, Massey-Harris, Goold, and Welland Vale Manufacturing."
 CCM produced bicycles for many years in the area of Weston, Toronto, Ontario.
 They also briefly produced the Russell automobile.

 By 1905, with saturation in the bicycle market, CCM began producing hockey skates using scrap steel that was left over at the plant from the manufacture of bicycles and automobiles, and subsequently began manufacturing other hockey gear.

-In 1937, CCM acquired the Tackaberry brand made by a Manitoban named George Tackaberry and "Tacks" remained the company's signature skate until late 2006, when the Tacks line was replaced with the "Vector" line, then the "U+" line, and"RBZ" line, now the "Jetspeed" line.
+In 1937, CCM acquired the Tackaberry brand made by a Manitoban named George Tackaberry.
+"Tacks" remained the company's signature skate until late 2006, when the Tacks line was replaced with the "Vector" line, then the "U+" line, and "RBZ" line, now the "Jetspeed" line.
 The "Tacks" line was later reintroduced in 2014.